allenai/rslearn/docs/ModelConfig.md

 This section defines the optimizer that should be used.

-Currently, the only optimizer included in rslearn is AdamW.
+Currently, the only optimizer included in rslearn is `AdamW`.

 ```yaml
     optimizer: